WaddlePenguins/waddlepenguins_app/README.md

 Licensed under the Creative Commons Zero v1.0 Universal license.

 If you wish to develop a client for your own CPPS using this code you are required to leave the acknowledgements here and inside the client unchanged.
-## Updates & Support
+## Updates

-This application is no longer maintained or updated by the publisher.
-Issues created might not be fixed, bug fixes will not be released.
-Please research the dependencies and update them if needed.
+<b>This application is no longer maintained or updated by the publisher.
+You are responsible for maintaining the application if you clone, build and publish it.</b>

 Application last updated: Feb 22, 2021

+Safety patches last applied: Jul 12, 2024 (extended one time update)

+## Support

+Application support status: ended on November 14, 2021

+Waddle Penguins (now Waddle Penguins Island) does not provide any support for this application anymore.

+Our partner [Club Penguin Atake](https://www.cpatake.boo/) maintains its client under an open-source license.
+If you're looking for an actively managed source, please visit [@fullmoondev/cpatake_app](https://github.com/fullmoondev/cpatake_app).